Minimally Invasive Parathyroid Surgery

 Length of hospital stay

 Surgery is performed as an outpatient procedure.
 The average stay after the surgery is about 3 hours.
-Most patients do not require overnight stay.
+Most patients do not require an overnight stay.

 Pain

-Postoperatively most of the patients have no pain at all.
+Postoperatively, most of the patients have no pain at all.
 If you do develop mild pain at home, you can take either Tylenol or Motrin.

 Drain: